ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 Letting `Afl++` run for a little longer will yield crashes after a 15 to 20 minutes.
 Running it even longer will yield more than 20 crashes, like shown below.
-The fuzzing process can be stopped by issuing `Ctrl-C`:
+The fuzzing process can be stopped by pressing `Ctrl-C`:

 ![Afl++](./Afl++.png)